kornavol/GreetNow-back/README.md

 ### Mongo

-- process, how to save and get document with the reference to new collection.
+- Done.
+How to save and get document with the reference to new collection.

 ## Issues

-- Some holydays have a floating day.
+- BQ.
+Some holydays have a floating day.
 In DB, date of this event is for the 2021 year

 ## Questions

-- Ask about why it id-name return promise
 - Review mediaCatalog logic especially "find" part (in text.js)
+- There is a possibility to send parameters in GET request as separate data bench
-- Postman (request).
+- Done.
+BQ.Postman (request).
 Why I need to use "&" for close request (have a screenshot)